Georgia country brief

 Shortly after independence, Georgia became a member of the United Nations and the International Monetary Fund.
 Georgia is also a member of the European Bank for Reconstruction and Development, the International Bank for Reconstruction and Development, the Council of Europe, the World Trade Organization, NATO's Partnership for Peace, the Organization for Security and Cooperation in Europe, the Black Sea Regional Economic Group and the Asian Development Bank.
 Georgia ceased its membership of the Commonwealth of Independent States following its 2008 war with Russia.
 Georgia has been assisting the NATO led International Security Assistance Force (ISAF) in Afghanistan since 2004 and is the largest non-NATO troop contributor in Afghanistan with over 1500 troops deployed.

 Georgia's economy has traditionally revolved around Black Sea tourism; cultivation of citrus fruits, nuts, tea, and grapes; mining of manganese and copper; and the output of a small industrial sector producing wine, metals, machinery, repaired and remanufactured vehicles, chemicals and textiles.

-Turkey is currently Georgia's largest trading partner, but Russia is still critically important for Georgia's energy needs (natural gas and oil).
-Despite this, Georgia is well-positioned on the route of existing and proposed new energy pipelines taking Caspian Sea oil and gas resources from Azerbaijan into Western Europe, which have the potential to reduce Georgia’s dependence on Russian energy.
+Turkey is currently Georgia's largest trading partner, and Russia is critically important for Georgia's energy needs (natural gas and oil).
+However, Georgia is well-positioned on the route of existing and proposed new energy pipelines taking Caspian Sea oil and gas resources from Azerbaijan into Western Europe, which have the potential to reduce Georgia’s dependence on Russian energy.

 Australia recognised Georgia's independence on 29 March 1992.